AlgoMaster Logo

 A Concrete Example: Auto-Tagging New Documents

-Here is a simplified event-driven system using Python queues to simulate message broker behavior.
-In production, you would replace the queue with Kafka, RabbitMQ, or a cloud service.
+Here is a small event-driven example using a Python queue to simulate a message broker.
+In production, you would replace this queue with Kafka, RabbitMQ, or a managed cloud service.

 main.py